 “So many books have been written about the best diet.
 So many of them written by people who seem to have not the slightest idea about human physiology and biochemistry.
 Here, Patrick Holford and Jerome Burne have brought together the best, most up to date knowledge in the area.
 This book is detailed and thorough.
 If you follow the advice here, you will improve your health, lose weight, avoid diabetes and reduce your risk of cancer and Alzheimer’s.
 What more could you ask.”

 Dr Malcolm Kendrick, GP and author of ’The Great Cholesterol Con’

 “This book couldn’t be more timely with the obesity and diabetes spiral at an all-time high!
 It provides well researched information on the risks and benefits of both carbs and healthy fats how to switch between them.
 A versatile and accessible solution.
-For anyone who’s struggled with weight loss, low energy, insulin resistance, or any of the other manifestations of disturbed metabolism, this book is essential reading.”
+For anyone who’s struggled with weight loss, low energy, Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. resistance, or any of the other manifestations of disturbed metabolism, this book is essential reading.”

 Robert Verkerk, founder of Alliance for Natural Health

 “A thoughtful, intelligent, highly informative, and practically useful contribution to the seemingly intractable debate on what constitutes a healthy diet.”

 Joanna Blythman – award-winning food writer